No kidding: Book details Billy the Kid's Hico connection

 Most historical accounts describe Billy the Kid as an outlaw, accused by some of killing more than 20 people.
 One source claims the number of people who actually died from “led poisoning” (old West slang for being shot) after crossing paths with the Kid may have been “only” four.

 Billy the Kid, aka William Bonney, aka William Henry Roberts, had a rough start in life and became an orphan at age 14.
-He reportedly was arrested for the first time at 16 for stealing food.
+He reportedly was arrested for the first time at age 16, for stealing food.
 He was accused of murdering a blacksmith in Arizona Territory in 1877.

 He spent most of his latter years in the territory that eventually became the state of New Mexico.
 New Mexico didn’t become the 47th state until Jan.
 6, 1912.